XXXXPro/Preambula/README.md

 * `{{ somevar }}` — outputs value of somevar variable from Frontmatter data.
 For complex data types, use `{{ othervar.subvar }}` syntax, not `othervar['subvar']`.

 The Preambula intended to be as simple and lightweight as possible, so none of loops or ifs are supported.

+## Multisite mode

+Single copy of Preambula can be used to serve multiple sites at same time.
+To use Preambula in multisite mode do following:

+* create subdirectories matching domain names in Preambula root directory (i.e. /path/to/preambula/domain1.example.com, /path/to/preambula/domain2.example.com and so on)
+* copy files `.htaccess` and `_handler.php` from `public_html` to each created directory
+* specify created directories as `DocumentRoot` (in VirtualHost sections of Apache config file) or just `root` (in "server" blocks of nginx config)
+* put your Markdown files in appropriate directories for each site.

+If you need specific config for one or more of this sites, copy `config.php` file to domain.name.config.php (i.e. domain1.example.com.config.php) and change the name of config file in `_handler.php` (string `require __DIR__.'/../config.php';`) in appropriate directory.